fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/01_basic_structure/03_identifiers.md

 - `_X*` - anything beginning with an underscore followed by an uppercase letter
 - `__*` - anything beginning with 2 underscores
-- anything containing 2 underscores
+- anything containing 2 consecutive underscores
 - anything in the namespace `std`
 - anything in the namespace `posix`
 - [keywords](https://en.cppreference.com/w/cpp/keyword)

 More about namespaces later.
 For now, simply remember to not start names with `_` character.

+___

+There are two standard library identifiers you have already seen: `std` and `cout`.

-### name styles
+## name styles

 There have been established few core naming styles, these conventions are broadly used in the entire IT, not just programming.